HAYVENO/hayveno/README.md

 <br/>

-🔔 Ensure you check out my pinned Apps before you leave — guaranteed to add some fun to your day. ✨
+🔔 Ensure you check out my pinned Apps before you leave — add some fun to your day. ✨